-Should a student become injured while at the fieldwork site, the student should follow the policies and procedures of the site.
-This may include either obtaining medical evaluation, or declining it.
-Whether medical intervention was sought/obtained, or not, the student must contact the AFWC by cell phone the same day as the injury.
+Should a student become injured while at the fieldwork site, the student should follow the site's policies and procedures.
+This may include either obtaining a medical evaluation or declining it.
+Whether medical intervention was sought/obtained or not, the student must contact the AFWC by cell phone on the same day as the injury.

-If the student sustains an injury or illness that prevents safe participation in the FW experience, the student is no longer able to meet the Technical Standards for Occupational Therapy, and/or not able to meet the site's job description requirements, the student may need to leave the FW until a full-duty medical release has been obtained.
+If the student sustains an injury or illness that prevents safe participation in the FW experience, the student is no longer able to meet the Technical Standards for Occupational Therapy, and/or not able to meet the site's job description requirements; the student may need to leave the FW until a full-duty medical release has been obtained.